 “A mentor is someone who allows you to see the hope inside yourself.” — Oprah Winfrey

 Mentorship is more than an experience, It is a relationship between someone with expertise and someone who wants to learn.
-With that being said, It is in no way a one-way stream instead it is a two-way relationship where both the mentee and mentor learn from each other.
+That being said, it is in no way a one-way stream process.
+Instead it is a two-way relationship where both the mentee and mentor learn from each other.

 Personally, it has not been long since I realized the importance of mentorship.
 I can see substantial growth in me since I met mentors who guided me in different areas of life and work.

 One can have one or more mentors in different areas they want to grow.
 For example, if you want to grow your business and also learn yoga you can have a mentor who is experienced in the business sector and a different mentor who is an expert in yoga.
 To know more on the purpose of mentoring, you can take a look at Purpose of Mentoring.

 There are different benefits of mentorship for both the mentee and the mentor.
 Here are a few of them!

 When we are inexperienced, we often find ourselves in a position where we don’t know what to do and get stuck.
 At such times we can turn to our mentors.
 With their guidance and knowledge, it will be easier to make the right decision.